 Many of our lesson plans and learning centers are theme-based in order to spark excitement.
 By rotating and introducing new plans and projects we provide variety.
 The same applies to our classroom environments.
 We find that working to adjust the layout periodically, we help kids avoid boredom.
 We don't hold back when it comes to providing a wide array of materials and supplies, instead we seek out the latest learning tools and toys.
 Come see us in action with a tour!

 The center's "Creative Play" and "School Age Framework Curriculum" aligns with Wisconsin Model and Early Learning Standards "WMELS" guiding principles and reflects their 5 domains of our learning and development.
 The most important goal of our curriculum is to help children become enthusiastic learners.
 This means encouraging children to become active and creative explorers who are not afraid to try out their new ideas and to think their own thoughts.

 Our goal is to help children become independent, self-confident, and inquisitive learners.
 We're teaching them how to learn, all through their lives.
 We're allowing them to learn at their own pace and in ways that are best for them.
 We're giving the children good habits and attitudes, particularly a positive sense of themselves, which will make a difference throughout their lives.

 Our curriculum identifies goals in all areas of development:

-Social: to help children feel comfortable in the SACC Center classroom, Beyond the Bell program, trust their new environment, make friends and feel they are part of the group.
+Social: to help children feel comfortable, trust their new environment, make friends and feel they are part of the group.

 Emotional: to help children experience pride and self-confidence, develop independence and self-control, and have a positive attitude toward life.